-Eggs are a great source of protein, and aren’t very expensive.
+Eggs are a great source of protein and aren’t very expensive.
 The best way is to only eat the egg white, as the yolk does contain quite a bit of cholesterol and not as much protein.

 - Try Some Soy

 A lot of meat-lovers will shoot down soy without giving it a second thought.
 But the truth is that soy is an excellent source of protein.
-Try some tofu, soy burgers, and a wide variety of other soy-based meat alternatives to get your daily dose of protein.
+Try some tofu, soy burgers, and a wide variety of other soy-based meat alternatives to get that daily dose of protein.

 - Stock-Up on Beans